mwtidd/envisa-model/README.md

 # envisa-model

-An element providing a starting point for other custom Polymer elements.
+An element for providing access to a persistent model.

 ## Dependencies